 More information about Belarus is available on the Belarus Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Belarus in 1991, following its independence from the Soviet Union.
+The United States established diplomatic relations with Belarus in January 1992, following its independence from the Soviet Union.
 Belarus has been led by the authoritarian Alyaksandr Lukashenka since 1994.
-Bilateral relations cooled following his election and have remained at a low level, despite U.S. efforts with the European Union to set benchmarks for improving Belarus’ human rights and electoral practices.
-The United States continues to call for elections that comply with Organization for Security and Cooperation in Europe standards, and for the release and rehabilitation of all political prisoners.
-The United States has imposed a variety of sanctions against Belarusian officials and entities for, among other reasons, violations of human rights and non-proliferation issues.
+Bilateral relations cooled following a 1996 referendum, which expanded the powers of the president and weakened the parliament, but bilateral engagement has recently increased.
+The United States provided temporary Treasury Department sanctions relief on nine Belarusian entities in November 2015, which will benefit the Belarusian economy, and was linked to the August 2015 release of political prisoners.
+The United States continues to call for elections that comply with the Organization for Security and Cooperation in Europe’s standards, and for progress on political liberalization and respect for human rights.
+The United States still maintains sanctions against sixteen Belarusian officials for violations of human rights.

 U.S. Assistance to Belarus

-U.S. Government assistance to Belarus focuses on supporting the Belarusian people in achieving a government that respects democratic rights and fundamental freedoms.
+U.S. Government assistance to Belarus focuses on supporting the Belarusian people in achieving a government that respects democratic rights and fundamental freedoms, and promoting a market economy by strengthening the private sector and stimulating entrepreneurship.
 A fact sheet on U.S. assistance to Belarus can be found here.

 Bilateral Economic Relations